mattdesl/klasse/README.md

 	1. It's ideal for hidden classes in V8 and other engines.
 	2. If you declare an instance property on the object passed to the `Class` constructor, it will be placed in the object's prototype.
 This leads to an unnecessary lookup in the prototype chain.
 It also may cause problems for Arrays and Objects, because they are not re-initialized as you might expect.

+## Usage

+Here is a Vector example, where we use shared code but favour composition rather than inheritance.
+Inheritance (i.e. Vector3 extends Vector2) would lead to more lookups on the prototype chain.

+## Getters/Setters

+An object passed with a `set` or `get`